jeff-makes/trih-vault/docs/PRD-Pipeline.md

 - Strip all other tags entirely, including `<script>` and `<style>` blocks.

 ## 8. LLM Enrichment & Cache Discipline
+- Every pipeline run rewrites JSON artefacts via the stable serializer.
+Because fingerprints and grouping logic are deterministic, unchanged episodes produce identical records so downstream diffs remain empty.
+- LLM cache keys are `${episodeId}:${fingerprint}` or `${seriesId}:${fingerprint}`.
+Once an item is cached, later runs reuse the stored response; only new episodes or fingerprint changes trigger fresh API calls.
+- Programmatic grouping recomputes series metadata on each run, but `seriesId = toSlug(seriesKey) + "-" + firstPubYYYYMMDD` keeps identifiers stable unless the source feed or grouping rules change intentionally.
 - Episode cache schema is locked to the minimal shape described in §4.2; extra keys are forbidden.
 - Validator behaviour:
   - Trim whitespace on every string, dropping entries shorter than two characters.